Bookmark our site so that you can easily return to stay updated on Shasta County!

 In April 2022, Lindell announced he was donating up to $800,000 to a legal defense fund for Tina Peters.
 For context, Tina Peters was the first election official convicted of criminal charges related to efforts aimed at overturning the 2020 presidential election, based on conspiracy theories about the legitimacy of Trump's defeat.
 In August 2024, she was convicted in Colorado state court on seven charges—four of which were felonies—related to unauthorized access to election machines.
 Subsequently, she was sentenced to nine years in prison.
 However, Trump granted her a full presidential pardon upon his return to the Oval Office.

 In 2020, Lindell promoted the use of Oleandrin, a cardiotoxic substance, as a treatment for COVID-19.
-Lindell even organized a meeting to pitch this idea to then-President Trump, along with Andrew Whitney, a fellow board member of the biopharmaceutical company Phoenix Biotechnology, in which Lindell has a financial interest.
+Lindell even arranged a meeting to present this concept to then-President Trump, accompanied by Andrew Whitney, a fellow board member of the biopharmaceutical company Phoenix Biotechnology, in which Lindell has a financial stake.
 Lindell claimed that oleandrin had been shown to be safe in a study; however, there is no scientific evidence to support the safety or effectiveness of Oleandrin as a treatment for coronavirus.

 Lindell’s Work to Overturn the 2020 Election and Election Conspiracies: